 Derivatives and Hedging Activities - The Company utilizes derivative instruments to manage risks, which may include market price, interest rate and foreign currency risks.
 The Company does not use derivative instruments for speculative or trading purposes.
 Derivatives are recorded on the Consolidated Balance Sheets as assets or liabilities at fair value.
 Derivative instruments used to hedge exposure to changes in the fair value of assets or liabilities are considered fair value hedges.
-Derivative instruments used to hedge exposure to changes flows or other forecasted transactions are considered cash flow hedges.
+Derivative instruments used to hedge exposure to the variability of expected future cash flows or other forecasted transactions are considered cash flow hedges.
 The Company formally documents the risk management objective and strategy for each hedge transaction.